Mini-XML 4.0 Programming Manual

 Create a new integer node.

-mxml_node_t *mxmlNewInteger(mxml_node_t *parent, int integer);
+mxml_node_t *mxmlNewInteger(mxml_node_t *parent, long integer);

 Parameters